studiostarum/custom-vimeo-video-player/README.md

 // Import the CSS (important!) import '@studiostarum/custom-vimeo-player/dist/custom-vimeo-player.css';

-// Create a basic video player const player = new VideoPlayer({
+// Create a video player using an ID const player1 = new VideoPlayer({
   containerId: 'video-container',
+  videoIdOrUrl: '75406915',
+  autoplay: true,
+  muted: true
+});

+// NEW: Create a player using a CSS selector (any valid selector) const player2 = new VideoPlayer({
+  containerSelector: '.my-video-container',
   videoIdOrUrl: '75406915',
   autoplay: true,
   muted: true